smpis/PyPix/README.md

 YouTube video link: https://www.youtube.com/watch?v=YeAkoiZharE

 In this project we aim to take a step towards real-time generation of 3D vision data.
-This has many applications in domains such drone mapping, real time photogrammetry, AR/VR etc.
+This has many applications in domains such as drone mapping, real time photogrammetry, AR/VR etc.
-Real time processing of video requires significant computation and mobile applications like drones require low power portable units.
+Real-time processing of video requires significant computations, and mobile applications like drones require low power portable units.
 The PYNQ platform provides the right tools to implement a complete pipeline for 3D reconstruction based on these constraints.
 Initially, we generate the 3D point cloud on an Intel CPU and next, we visualize it using Mesh Lab.
 As Mesh Lab is  not suitable for real-time 3D visualization, we create our own 3D to 2D visualization algorithm.